yoctoproject/poky/documentation/profile-manual/usage.rst

    :align: center
    :width: 70%

-Using the callgraph view, we can actually see not only which functions took the most time, but we can also see a summary of how those functions were called and learn something about how the program interacts with the kernel in the process.
+Using the call graph view, we can actually see not only which functions took the most time, but we can also see a summary of how those functions were called and learn something about how the program interacts with the kernel in the process.

-Notice that each entry in the above screenshot now contains a ``+`` on the left-hand side.
-This means that we can expand the entry and drill down into the callchains that feed into that entry.
-Pressing ``Enter`` on any one of them will expand the callchain (you can also press ``E`` to expand them all at the same time or ``C`` to collapse them all).
+Notice that each entry in the above screenshot now contains a ``+`` on the left side.
+This means that we can expand the entry and drill down into the call chains that feed into that entry.
+Pressing ``Enter`` on any one of them will expand the call chain (you can also press ``E`` to expand them all at the same time or ``C`` to collapse them all).

 In the screenshot above, we've toggled the ``__copy_to_user_ll()`` entry and several subnodes all the way down.
-This lets us see which callchains contributed to the profiled ``__copy_to_user_ll()`` function which contributed 1.77% to the total profile.
+This lets us see which call chains contributed to the profiled ``__copy_to_user_ll()`` function which contributed 1.77% to the total profile.

-As a bit of background explanation for these callchains, think about what happens at a high level when you run wget to get a file out on the network.
-Basically what happens is that the data comes into the kernel via the network connection (socket) and is passed to the userspace program ``wget`` (which is actually a part of BusyBox, but that's not important for now), which takes the buffers the kernel passes to it and writes it to a disk file to save it.
+As a bit of background explanation for these call chains, think about what happens at a high level when you run ``wget`` to get a file out on the network.
+Basically what happens is that the data comes into the kernel via the network connection (socket) and is passed to the user space program ``wget`` (which is actually a part of BusyBox, but that's not important for now), which takes the buffers the kernel passes to it and writes it to a disk file to save it.